 - Author’s answer – maximum of 250 words.

 We recommend using the guidelines available from http://www.equator-network.org/ to consolidate the manuscript.
-Inform in the methods which was used (exception: Report of Experience and Reflection).
+Insert the reference used in the methods (exception: Report of Experience and Reflection).

 REBEn adopts Vancouver recommendations, available at URL http://www.icmje.org/urm_main.html.

 Manuscripts will only be accepted for assessment if they are strictly in accordance with the model available in the Template 1.

 Manuscripts of all categories accepted for submission to REBEn must be prepared as follows:

 Microsoft Office Word file, with mandatory page setting on A4 (210x297mm) paper and 2 cm margins on all sides, Times New Roman font size 12, 1.5 pt spacing between lines, paragraphs with 1.25 cm.